TurBoss/FFNx/README.md

 > **Please note:**
 >
-> FFNx uses vcpkg as a package manager to resolve dependencies.
+> tnx3000 uses vcpkg as a package manager to resolve dependencies.
 Failing to follow these steps will result in build errors.

-0. Clone this repository using the `--recursive` flag, eg. `git clone --recursive https://github.com/julianxhokaxhiu/FFNx.git`
+0. Clone this repository using the `--recursive` flag, eg. `git clone --recursive https://github.com/julianxhokaxhiu/tnx3000.git`

 ### NuGet